boite/openpgp-usage/docs/sign_encrypt.md

     Life goes on, right or wrong
     Now the sun is dead and gone.
 Dear John.

 Hit `Ctrl+D` when you've finished typing your message, et voilà!
+The contents of the resulting ASCII armoured file can be pasted directly into the body of a plain-text email message (e.g. in a Mozilla Thunderbird message compose window, select Options > Delivery Format > Plain Text Only).

 Alternatively you can encrypt a file:-